codexplorer-io/expo-image-picker/README.md

 ### Options
 option|description|
 -|-|
-mediaTypes|choose what type of media to pick (<a href="https://docs.expo.dev/versions/latest/sdk/imagepicker/#imagepickermediatypeoptions" target="_blank">ImagePicker.MediaTypeOptions</a>) (default: ImagePicker.MediaTypeOptions.Images)|
+mediaTypes|required, array of media types to pick (MediaType.Images, MediaType.Videos)|
 allowsEditing|whether to show a UI to edit the image/video after it is picked.
 Images: On Android the user can crop and rotate the image and on iOS simply crop it.
 Videos: On iOS user can trim the video (default: false)|
 aspect|an array with two entries [x, y] specifying the aspect ratio to maintain if the user is allowed to edit the image (by passing allowsEditing: true).
 This is only applicable on Android, since on iOS the crop rectangle is always a square|
 quality|specify the quality of compression, from 0 to 1.
 0 means compress for small size, 1 means compress for maximum quality|